Leeds is ranked in the top 100 in the world, QS World University Rankings 2021

 The School of Physics and Astronomy has a long history of award-winning and impactful research and teaching.
 William H Bragg conducted his Nobel Prize-winning research at Leeds and we’re able to lay claim to the development of Bragg's Law for X-Ray Diffraction, the origin and nature of magnetism, the creation of Barr and Stroud, spintronics, microbubbles and many other great accomplishments.

-- We achieved 87% overall student satisfaction for physics, National Student Survey 2020
+- 87% overall student satisfaction for physics, National Student Survey (NSS) 2020

-- We achieved a Gold rating in the Teaching Excellence Framework, the highest award possible
+- Leeds achieved a Gold rating in the Teaching Excellence Framework (TEF), the highest award possible

 Research Excellence Framework (REF) 2014